Carbon Footprint

 Live Sustainably

-The United States Environmental Protection Agency (EPA) defines carbon footprint as the total amount of greenhouse gases that are emitted into the atmosphere each year by a person, family, building, organization, or company
+The United States Environmental Protection Agency (EPA) defines the term carbon footprint as the total amount of greenhouse gases that are emitted into the atmosphere each year by a person, family, building, organization, or company

-A persons carbon footprint includes greenhouse gas emissions from:
+A person's carbon footprint includes greenhouse gas emissions from:

 • Fuel that an individual burns directly, such as by heating a home or riding in a car.